Microphone Test

 Click below and allow microphone access.
 Nothing is uploaded - everything stays in your browser.

-Click Allow microphone access above, then speak.
-The level bar and waveform should react.
-Record a few seconds and play it back to hear exactly how you sound to everyone else.
-Nothing is uploaded; it all stays in your browser.
+Click Allow microphone access, then talk.
+The Input level bar and waveform should react right away.
+Record a few seconds and play it back to hear how you actually sound to everyone else.
+Nothing is uploaded.
+It all stays in this tab.

 How to use

 1. Allow microphone access.
 Click Allow microphone access and accept the browser prompt.
-Nothing leaves your device.
-The audio is processed locally.
+The audio is processed locally and never leaves your device.

 2. Watch the level and waveform.
-Speak normally.
-The input bar should move and the waveform should react.
-If it stays flat, the mic isn't picking you up.
+Speak at your normal volume.
+The Input level bar should move and the waveform should react.
+If both stay flat, the mic isn't picking you up.

-3. Record and play back.
-Hit Record a sample, talk for a few seconds, stop, and play it back to hear exactly how you sound to others.
+3. Record and play it back.
+Hit Record a sample, talk for a few seconds, then stop and play it back.
+That's the voice your call partner actually gets.

 Why test this

-A microphone that sounds fine to you can be silent, muffled, or full of static to everyone else on the call.
+A mic that sounds fine to you can be muffled, or dead silent, on the other end of the call.
 You usually find out mid-meeting.
-Testing it first takes seconds and saves the awkward 'you're on mute' scramble.
-Run it before a job interview, a stream, a podcast take, or any voice or video call on a new headset or a machine you don't normally use.
-It is also the fastest way to tell a hardware fault from a software one.
-If the level bar moves here, in the browser, your mic and drivers work and the problem is in the app or its settings.
-If it stays flat even after you pick the right device and unmute, the issue is the microphone or the OS permission.
-Because everything runs locally, you can test a work laptop without anything being recorded or uploaded.
+A quick test first saves the 'you're on mute' scramble and the 'sorry, you're breaking up' one too.
+Run it before a job interview, a stream, a podcast take, or any call on a new headset or a machine that isn't yours.
+It also separates a hardware fault from a software one in seconds.
+If the level bar moves here in the browser, your mic and drivers work, so the problem is the app or its settings.
+If it stays flat after you pick the right device and unmute, the fault is the mic itself or the OS permission.
+And because everything runs locally, you can check a work laptop without a single byte being recorded or uploaded.

 What the results mean

-Two things tell you the mic is alive: the input-level bar should jump when you speak and settle near zero in silence, and the waveform should wiggle in time with your voice.
-A bar that pins to the top (turns red) means your input gain is too high and you'll clip and distort.
-Lower it in your OS sound settings.
-A bar that barely moves means low gain or the wrong device.
-The real test is the recording: play it back and listen for clarity, background hum, or a tinny, distant sound.
-The sample-rate and channel readouts confirm the device negotiated a sane format.
-Most mics are mono at 44.1 or 48 kHz.
-If everything looks right here but a specific app still can't hear you, the fault is that app's microphone permission or device selection, not your hardware.
+Two signs tell you the mic is alive.
+The Input level bar should jump when you speak and fall back near zero in silence, and the waveform should move in time with your voice.
+If the bar pins near the top and turns red, your input gain is too high and the sound will clip and distort, so lower it in your OS sound settings.
+A bar that barely twitches means low gain or the wrong device.
+The recording is the real proof: play it back and listen for clarity and background hum.
+A thin, distant sound usually means the mic is too far away or needs more gain.
+The sample rate and channel readouts confirm the device picked a sane format, usually mono at 44.1 or 48 kHz.
+If all of that looks right but one app still can't hear you, the fault is that app's mic permission or device choice, not your hardware.

 FAQ

-Nothing is uploaded or stored.
-The audio is captured and analysed entirely in your browser, and any recording you make lives only in this tab until you close it.
+No. The audio is captured and analyzed entirely in your browser, and any sample you record stays in this tab until you close it.
+Nothing is sent to a server.

-Check that you allowed access in the browser prompt, that the right device is selected in the picker, and that the mic isn't muted in your OS or on the hardware.
-Other apps holding the mic can also block it.
+Work through three things.
+Confirm you allowed access in the browser prompt, that the right mic is picked in the Input device list, and that nothing has it muted in your OS or on the hardware.
+Another app holding the mic can block it too.

 Yes.
-Once access is granted and more than one input exists, an Input device dropdown appears so you can switch between your built-in mic, headset, or external interface.
+Once access is granted and you have more than one input, an Input device dropdown appears, so you can switch between a built-in mic, a headset, or an external interface.

-What sample rate and channels should I expect?
+What sample rate and channels should I see?

-Most built-in mics report 44.1 or 48 kHz and a single (mono) channel.
+Most built-in mics report 44.1 or 48 kHz and a single mono channel.
 Headsets and interfaces vary.
-The tool shows whatever your device and browser actually negotiate.
+The readout shows whatever your device and browser actually negotiate, not a fixed number.

 Related tests